 Select one or more resources

 A massage therapist is the only resource that can be booked, so the first option, One: A single resource, person, object or location is best for this type of schedule.
 If you have more than one person or item that can be booked, you will be able to list them under the second option for multiple resources.

 The title you give to your appointment schedule in combination with your account name forms the URL that your clients will see when they use your schedule.
 Provide a short but descriptive name for the schedule.
 You can always change it (as well as your account name) later but note that if you do so, the schedule’s web address will change accordingly.
 Type in the schedule’s title, for example “Therapist” and click Next.

 Set your availability

-You can set appointments with a fixed length and enter *:00, *:30 to make the system draw such a box every half hour, for example.
+You can set appointments with a fixed length by entering *:00, *:30, for example, which would make the system create a slot every half hour.
 If you offer treatments with differing lengths, rather allow the user to click any spot on the calendar to select the required time.

 Clicking Finish creates the schedule and makes it accessible online.
-You now have a functional appointment scheduling system.
-Move on to Step 2 to try it out to check that it works.
+You now have a functional appointment schedule.
+Move on to Step 2 to check that it works as expected.

 Trying out the schedule to see if it works as expected

 To use your appointment schedule as an administrator, click Use in the main menu.
 Note this is only visible when you are logged in as an administrator.